Installing the 79-87 Self Regulating Alternator in an early FJ40

 11. Now insert the large White/Blue wire with the ring terminal into the small end of the red Alternator B+ stud cover boot.
 Attach this wire to the Alternator B+ terminal.
 Slip the boot up over the stud to prevent shorts.

-12. Now go to the firewall mounted regulator.
-The regulator will have three wires attached to it: two wires coming from the main harness, a white/red (key switched B+) and a white/black (chassis ground).
+1. Older trucks up to 1973 will have the screw terminal style regulator: The regulator will have three wires attached to it: two wires coming from the main harness, a white/red (key switched B+) and a white/black (chassis ground).
 It will also have the white/green from the alternator (field wire from regulator).
-The new alternator does not use a field wire so we will reuse it as the excite wire for the 79-87 alternator.
+The new alternator does not use a field wire, so we will reuse it as the excite wire for the 79-87 alternator.

 EditRegion3